Ottoman destroyer Yarhisar: Italo-Turkish war

 Prior to the Italo-Turkish war, Yarhisar was on a flag display and training cruise in the Mediterranean with a significant part of the fleet.
 The squadron, which had been maneuvering and training since July, had embarked on its annual mission to visit Beirut despite increasing political tensions.
-Under the command of Colonel Tahir (Burak), the fleet, consisting of two battleships, two cruisers, eight destroyers and one repair ship, left Istanbul on July 6, 1911 and sailed as far as Beirut, calling at important ports such as Midilli, Ayvalık, İzmir, Antalya, İskenderun and Latakia.
-When the fleet arrived at Chios Island on October 2 during its return, it learned that the war had started with the news brought by the yacht İzzettin which was sent from Istanbul and the fleet was ordered to return to Marmara.
-On October 5, Yarhisar and other ships arrived in Istanbul and completed their repairs, maintenance and preparations.
-On October 16, 1911, Yarhisar anchored at Cape Nara with the rest of the Ottoman fleet.
+Under the command of Colonel Tahir (Burak), the fleet—consisting of two battleships, two cruisers, eight destroyers and one repair ship—left Istanbul on 6 July 1911.
+It sailed as far as Beirut, calling at important ports such as Midilli, Ayvalık, İzmir, Antalya, İskenderun and Latakia.
+When the fleet arrived at Chios Island on October 2 during its return, it met the yacht İzzettin, sent from Istanbul with news that the war had started.
+The commander of the fleet, who had never been informed of this, was taken by surprise and ordered his fleet back to Istanbul while placing the destroyer Basra on watch duty in the mouth of the Dardanelles.
+On 5 October, Yarhisar and other ships arrived in Istanbul and completed their repairs, maintenance and preparations.
+On 16 October 1911, Yarhisar anchored at Nara Burnu with the rest of the Ottoman fleet.
 She did not engage in direct combat with any Italian ships throughout the war.

 Balkan Wars

-Yarhisar was under repair at the shipyard on October 16, 1912, at the beginning of the First Balkan War.
-On October 29, they sailed for Varna with Mecidiye, but during the voyage they were assigned to protect the troop shipment to Midye.
+On 29 October 1912, Yarhisar sailed for Varna with Mecidiye, but during the voyage she was assigned to protect the troop shipment to Midye.
 Yarhisar handed over her duty to Numune-i Hamiyet the next day and sailed to Varna with Mecidiye.

-In early November, the navy was tasked with supporting the Ottoman Army, which was retreating after the Battle of Lule Burgas.
-On November 3, she sailed to Silivri with Barbaros Hayreddin and Numune-i Hamiyet.
-The next day she sailed alone to Tekirdağ and returned to Silivri on November 7.
-The withdrawal of the army ended on November 8.
+In early November, the Navy was tasked with supporting the Ottoman Army, which was retreating after the Battle of Lule Burgas.
+On 3 November, Yarhisar sailed to Silivri with Barbaros Hayreddin and Nümune-i Hamiyet.
+The next day she sailed alone to Tekirdağ to provide fire support for the retreating army and returned to Silivri on 7 November.
+The withdrawal of the army ended on 8 November.